| |

 Quilt by Erin Harris of House on Hill Road

-If you go this way, the advice I would give you is to make sure that your Witch Hat and Background fabric have a lot of contrast.
-So they need to be colors that stand out from each other, or one needs to be dark and the other light.
+If you go this way, my advice is to make sure that your Witch Hat and Background fabric have a lot of contrast.
+They need to be colors that stand out from each other, or one needs to be dark and the other light.
 Otherwise, you’ll lose your witch hats in the blocks.

-Since this quilt uses SO many fat quarters, it’s perfect for a fat quarter pack!
-There are so many cute ones offered for Halloween that you should have no problem picking a cute one.
+Since this quilt uses so many fat quarters, it’s perfect for a fat quarter pack!
+There are so many cute ones offered for Halloween that you should have no problem picking one.

 The nice thing about going that route is that the designer has already picked colors, prints, and scales of prints that go well together.
 So a bit of the guesswork is done for you.